gchq/sleeper/docs/deployment-guide.md

 You must provide your own configuration for a Sleeper instance to deploy a new one.
 See the [configuration documentation](deployment/instance-configuration.md) for more details.
 These commands use the basic example as a starting point.
-You can either point at an instance properties file with `--properties-file`, or at a directory containing an `instance.properties` file with `--config-dir`:
+There are two ways to provide your configuration:

+- `--properties-file` points at a single instance properties file.
+This will deploy the instance with no tables.
+- `--config-dir` points at a directory containing an `instance.properties` file.
+The directory will also be scanned for table properties, tags and schemas, so tables can be deployed along with the instance.
+See the [configuration documentation](deployment/instance-configuration.md#configuration-folder-structure) for the expected directory structure.

 ```bash
 mkdir scripts/my-instance